“How we transformed our metal coatings business – using fun”

 “Who knows, maybe me focusing on developing one individual, admittedly firstly for our business, then sees that same individual take that new culture away from work and extends its reach wider in society; replenishing values that sometimes seem lost”, he says and points to his English colleagues, busy on the shop floor.

 Rob puts a big emphasis on leadership and business culture:

 “We’re very close.
 The idea is that the employees are in an environment they find enjoyable and where the learning increases.
 Everybody should WANT to come to work.
 Life is too short.
 If you don’t enjoy it, change it.“

 In their business transformation, they keep wellbeing and development at heart:

 “We all have bad days but 99% of the time I want people to feel that they come out as a better person at the end of the day.
 To know that each day you have accomplished something.
 Helped someone.
 Improved.
 That your contribution was valued and necessary.”

 A mood device to know how our people feel

-Join leaders from 60 countries and improve employee mood with a Celpax mood device on your wall
+Join leaders from 60 countries and measure employee mood with a Celpax mood device to drive business transformation.